 Defined as the distance from an occupied dwelling, public road, or city limits that is required to legally discharge a bow or firearm, legal discharge distances vary tremendously from state to state.
 Often enacted due to unfounded safety concerns, arbitrary and unnecessarily large discharge distances pose negatively impact hunter access in suburban and exurban areas.
 Overly restrictive discharge distances not only impact the ability of state fish and wildlife agencies to rely on hunters to manage localized overabundant wildlife populations, but may also negatively impact hunter recruitment, retention, and reactivation as well.

-Arbitrary and unnecessarily large discharge distances, particularly for archery hunting, pose a serious barrier to hunter access in suburban and exurban areas where localized issues with overabundant wildlife populations are most apt to occur.
-These restrictions negatively impact the ability of state fish and wildlife agencies to rely on hunting (widely considered the most efficient and effective wildlife management tool) to deal with these localized issues and curb the high costs of damage to automobiles, crops, and private property that they create.
-Damage estimates from overpopulated deer alone have been reported to exceed $4.4 billion annually, with most of these costs being driven by deer-vehicle collisions.
+Arbitrary and unnecessarily large discharge distance restrictions, particularly for archery hunting, pose a serious barrier to hunter access in suburban and exurban areas where localized issues with overabundant wildlife populations are most apt to occur.
+These restrictions negatively impact the ability of state fish and wildlife agencies to rely on hunting (widely considered the most efficient and effective wildlife management tool) to deal with these localized issues and curb the resulting high costs of damage to automobiles, crops, and private property.
+Damage estimates from overpopulated deer in New York State alone have been reported to exceed $324 million annually, with most of these costs being driven by deer-vehicle collisions.

-Not only do these restrictions impact the ability of hunters to help resolve localized issues stemming from overabundant wildlife, but they potentially may negatively impact hunter recruitment, retention, and reactivation efforts.
-Other than lack of interest and time, which aren’t influenced by policy decisions, lack of access is the most prevalent reason for which sportsmen and women stop participating in hunting.
-Therefore, reducing or eliminating these discharge distance restrictions, where feasible, will help encourage participation in hunting, and will also provide increased state-level conservation funding through the American System of Conservation Funding.
+Not only do these restrictions impact the ability of hunters to help resolve localized issues stemming from overabundant wildlife, but they have the potential to negatively impact hunter recruitment, retention, and reactivation efforts.
+Other than lack of interest and time, which are not typically influenced by policy decisions, lack of access is the most prevalent reason for which sportsmen and women stop participating in hunting.
+Therefore, reducing or eliminating these discharge distance restrictions, where feasible, will help encourage participation in hunting, in addition to increasing state-level conservation funding through the American System of Conservation Funding.

 Points of Interest